Ontario sex education curriculum controversy: Benjamin Levin allegations

-Federal MP Cheryl Gallant attacked the government of Ontario over the curriculum, alleging that it had been written by former Deputy minister (Canada) Benjamin Levin, who had been charged (and was later convicted) of three charges relating to making and distributing child pornography.
+Federal MP Cheryl Gallant attacked the government of Ontario over the curriculum, alleging that it had been written by former deputy minister Benjamin Levin, who had been charged (and was later convicted) of three charges relating to making and distributing child pornography.
 The allegations gained some traction among opponents of the curriculum, pointing to several 2009 memos and interview where Levin had stated that "I was responsible for the operation of the Ministry of Education and everything that they do; I was brought in to implement the new education policy."

 However, the Wynne's government rejected the allegation, starting that deputy ministers did not have responsibility for writing curricula.
 Minister of Education Liv Sandals stated that the claims were "disgusting" and that "Levin had absolutely nothing to do with the development of the content of the curriculum.
 So it's certainly a red herring that people are trying to feed parents."
 It was also noted that Levin had been fired from his role advising the government several years before the introduction of the new curriculum and that he had not been among the several hundred experts and dozens of expert organisations consulted in the development of the 2015 curriculum.